quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ### IndexedHeaderField

-Note: also used for "indexed header field with post-base index"
+This is also used for "indexed header field with post-base index"

 ~~~ cddl
 IndexedHeaderField = {